Own-Data-Privateer/hoardy-mail/README.md

 ### imaparms fetch

-Login, perform IMAP `SEARCH` command with specified filters for each folder, fetch resulting messages in (configurable) batches, feed each batch of messages to an MDA, mark each message for which MDA succeeded in a specified way by issuing IMAP `STORE` commands.
+Login, perform IMAP `SEARCH` command with specified filters for each folder, fetch resulting messages in (configurable) batches, put each batch of message into the specified Maildir and `fsync` them to disk or feed them to the specified MDA/LDA, and, if and only if all of the above succeeds, mark each message in the batch on the server in a specified way by issuing IMAP `STORE` commands.

 - folder search filters:
   - `--all-folders`